Hercules and the Conquest of Atlantis

 Hercules and the Conquest of Atlantis (Ercole alla conquista di Atlantide) is a 1961 film directed by Vittorio Cottafavi and starring Reg Park in his film debut as Ercole/Hercules.
 It was originally released in Super Technirama 70.

-The film is also known as Hercules Conquers Atlantis in the United Kingdom, and Hercules and the Captive Women in the United States where the film was not only retitled but edited, rescored and given a title design by Filmation.
+The film is also known as Hercules Conquers Atlantis in the United Kingdom and Hercules and the Captive Women in the United States where the film was not only retitled, but edited, rescored and given a title design by Filmation.

 Plot

 When strange atmospheric events occur in the disunited city states of Ancient Greece, a forum debates what action to take.
 As there is no agreement, Androcles King of Thebes seeks the assistance of his friend, the legendary Hercules.
 Hercules, now married to Deianira with a son named Hylas, does not wish to leave the comfort of his family, though Hylas is keen for adventure.

 Androcles takes matters into his own hands by drugging and kidnapping Hercules and placing him aboard a ship manned by a disreputable collection of former slaves and criminals.
-The only members of the expedition Androcles can trust are his sidekick, Timoteo (called Timotheus in the American dub) the dwarf and Hylas who has to hide below deck from Hercules lest he face his wrath for leaving home.
+The only members of the expedition Androcles can trust are his sidekick, Timoteo the dwarf and Hylas who has to hide below deck from Hercules lest he face his wrath for leaving home.
 Rather than being angry, Hercules merely lazes away on deck without offering any assistance.

 When the supply of fresh water is sabotaged, the ship lands on an island to replenish their supply.
 The crew mutinies by attacking Androcles but Hercules turns the tide.
 The crew is left stranded on the island, however, Hercules discovers Hylas on board.

 Continuing their voyage, a storm wrecks the ship and separates all of them.
 Hercules sees a vision of Androcles begging for his help.
 Coming ashore on a mist-shrouded island he sees a woman held captive: not only chained to a cliff but gradually becoming a part of the rock formation.
-When he rescues her he has to fight Proteus a god able to change form into various creatures.
+When he rescues her, he has to fight Proteus a god able to change form into various creatures.
 Defeating Proteus, Hercules discovers the woman he rescued is Princess Ismene, daughter of Antinea, the Queen of Atlantis, where he has landed.
-Hercules soon discovers his son Hylas and Timoteo and bring the rescued Princess to Antinea.
+Hercules soon discovers his son Hylas and Timoteo and they bring the rescued Princess to Antinea.